Wenzel/web_monitor/README.md

-Here we can notice that we have to use a `deepcopy` of the last status global variable to ensure that while we are updating the view, we are not referencing the variale that might be updated inside the Monitor.
+Here we can notice that we have to use a `deepcopy` of the last status global variable to ensure that while we are updating the view, we are not referencing the variable that might be updated inside the Monitor.
-We also use a Mutex to protect the `deepcopy`.
+We also used a Mutex to protect the `deepcopy` operation.

 ## The checking period must be configurable via a command-line option